triskaT/english-for-designers/02-first-impression/index.md

 ![Gesture drawings of people](img/Gesture.jpg)
 - *Most of the time now I practice gesture drawing*.
+- *I am still very much at the beginning*.
 - *My goal is to make my ideas come to life for others to enjoy, just like I enjoy in games or stories*.